 No, this has been withdrawn.
 It is not clear whether or not it will be reintroduced.

-For claim periods from December 2020 HMRC will publish the name of each employer using the scheme and a reasonable indication of the amount claimed.
+For claim periods from December 2020, HMRC will publish the name of each employer using the scheme and a reasonable indication of the amount claimed.

 We recommend issuing an agreement or letter setting out the terms of the extended or new furlough arrangements.
-Although the employee does not have to confirm their acceptance, it is a good idea to obtain this in writing.
+Although your employee does not have to confirm their acceptance, it is a good idea to obtain this in writing.
 This will help all parties understand the new arrangements and reduces the risk of claims at a later date.

 No, from 1 November onwards there is no maximum number of employees that you can claim for under the scheme.
 The previous limit which had applied from 1 July until 31 October has been removed.